lglearn/WebKit-tutorials-examples/WebKit2_webextension_minimal_example/README.md

 The web-extension is using Vala, but you could use other languages (like C).

 Note: currently, it is not possible to write the web-extensions in Python, because it lacks the introspections files.
-Once they'll be available, it should be possible to create hte required shared library (.so file) using Cython.
+Once they'll be available, it should be possible to create the required shared library (.so file) using Cython.

 When you run "webkit2_webextension_minimal_gui" or "py_webkit2_webextension_minimal_gui.py",
 they should access the generated file "webkit2_webextension_minimal_so.so"